-What Does it Take to Be a Print Binding and Finishing Worker?
+What is a Print Binding and Finishing Worker?

-Job Description & Duties Bind books and other publications or finish printed products by hand or machine.
+Career Description Bind books and other publications or finish printed products by hand or machine.
 May set up binding and finishing machines.

 - Maintain records, such as daily production records, using specified forms.